 She could have...

-People sometimes resign over seemingly "little" things like this/little misunderstandings and miscommunications, especially if such a confrontation is the "straw breaking the camel's back."
+People sometimes resign over seemingly "little" things like this/little misunderstandings and miscommunications, especially if such a confrontation is the straw breaking the camel's back.
 The bottom line is this: the more "engaged" frontline (and all staff) are at work, the lower the turnover, the higher the productivity, the progressively greater the employee's positional expertise, the higher the client satisfaction and, in the for-profit sector, the higher the profitability.
-Engaging and satisfying frontline staff should matter a great deal to managers, for if frontline staff feel too underappreciated and under-acknowledged these good workers may simply jump ship.
-And loosing trained staff, even at the frontline, is costly.
+As unemployment rates are currently relatively low, compared to days of old, engaging and satisfying frontline staff should matter a great deal to managers, for if frontline staff feel too underappreciated and under-acknowledged these good workers may simply jump ship.
+And loosing trained staff, even at the frontline, is very costly.
 Repeated studies show employees resign, more than any other reason, because of bad relations with the manager to whom they directly report.
 It's the manager, therefore, more than any other in the organization, that can inspire a satisfactory employee workplace experience and greater degrees of employee retention.
-It's amazing how a few enlightened, sincerely delivered comments of managerial support, praise and positivity every now and then—extending benefit of doubt to these employees once in awhile, too—can make all the difference.
+It's amazing how a few enlightened, sincerely delivered comments of managerial support, praise and positivity, every now and then--extending benefit of doubt to these employees once in awhile, too--can make all the difference.

 So once again, whether you relate more to Elizabeth or her manager, it all comes down to this...

 It doesn't matter what you know, unless you know what really matters.